gbmhunter/blog/content/pages/electronics/teardowns/evp-x12p-300w-speaker-teardown.md

 Here is a little teardown of a Wharfedale EVP-X12P 300W active speaker.

-<blockquote>BACKSTORY: So I borrowed two Wharfedale EVP-X12P active speakers for DJing at a 21st party, and half-way through the set, as Skrillex was playing, I happened to blow one up (if I remove the theatrics, what I really mean is that one of the bass/mid cone speakers stopped working).
+> BACKSTORY: So I borrowed two Wharfedale EVP-X12P active speakers for DJing at a 21st party, and half-way through the set, as Skrillex was playing, I happened to blow one up (if I remove the theatrics, what I really mean is that one of the bass/mid cone speakers stopped working).
 It turned off, and I smelt that 'burnt electronics' smell.
 It turned back in about 10minutes, however was not producing any sound from the cone speaker.
-I managed to survive the rest of the set with just one.</blockquote>
+I managed to survive the rest of the set with just one.

 On the premise I over-drove it, I was looking for visibly wrong things such as blown fuses or dried up/non-existant thermal compound.
 All components were through-hole, so that made things easier to investigate...